Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts: Lie groupoid and deformation of complex structure

 such that $ \frak{inv} \circ \frak{inv} = {\rm id}. $ [This map assigns an inverse to a morphism.
 In particular all the morphisms are invertible.] \item The next diagram commutes.

 \item The next diagrams commute

-[This means that the composition with inverse becomes an identity map.] \end{enumerate} \end{defn} \begin{exm} Let $\frak X$ be a complex manifold and $G$ a complex Lie group which has a holomorphic action on $\frak X$.
+[This means that the composition with the inverse becomes an identity map.] \end{enumerate} \end{defn} Note that we assume all the maps in Definition \ref{defn2121} are holomorphic.
+(We do not repeat this remark from now on.) \begin{exm} Let $\frak X$ be a complex manifold and $G$ a complex Lie group which has a holomorphic action on $\frak X$.
 (We use right action for the consistency of notation.)

 We define $\mathcal{OB} = \frak X$, $\mathcal{MOR} = \frak X \times G$, ${\rm Pr}_s(x,g) = x$, ${\rm Pr}_t(x,g) = xg$, $\frak{comp}((x,g),(y,h)) = (x,gh)$, $\mathcal{ID}(x) = (x,e)$ (where $e$ is the unit of $G$), $\frak{inv}(x,g) = (xg,g^{-1})$.